bobmagicii/pony-app/README.md

  * Some ponies need more animations...
 Like Rarity has no sleep animation even though Rainbow Dash and some others do.
 Its just a pile of GIF files from that other project *shrug*
+ * Figure out why WpfAnimatedGif has what appear to be issues loading GIF files from a directory.
+Only got it working with embedded resources atm.
+ * After that, config files to add more ponies.

 ## Technical Blah Blah Blah